alpha01/reconquista-timeline/timeline.md

 - 800 ImportantEvents Charlemagne is crowned as “Emperor of the Romans” by Pope Leo III
 - 1119 ImportantEvents Order of Solomon's Temple founded
 - 1110 ImportantEvents Ibn Tumart establishes the new Almohad religious and military Islamic movement in Africa
+- 1130 ImportantEvents Abd al-Mu'min declares himself caliph of the Almohads
 - 1211 ImportantEvents After the fall of Salvatierra, Pope Innocent III declares upcoming military campaign against the Almohads as a crusade
 - 07/1212 ImportantEvents Battle of Las Navas de Tolosa, crusader army led by Alfonso VIII of Castile, Pedro II of Aragon and Sancho VI of Navarra defeat the Almohad Caliphate.
 Islamic hegemony in Spain comes to an end